BABAK0T0/Matcha/README.md

 ### Running

-Create an account, and check your email on [mailtrap](https://mailtrap.io) to activate it You can now sign-in, you have to fill some field yet and then you will match, talk, date and do even more ...
+Create an account, and check your email on [mailtrap](https://mailtrap.io) to activate it.
+You can now sign-in, you have to fill some field yet and then you can match, talk, date and do even more ...

 ### Some views